chiamaka-ugwu/QR-code-component/README.md

 ### What I learned

-I was able to put into paractice the use of the display:flex property which I have come accross in so many online tutorials.
+I was able to put into practice the use of the display:flex property which I have come accross in so many online tutorials.
 I have finally gotten a hang of it!

 ### Continued development

 I certainly need to focus more on responsiveness.
-I was able to make it somewhat responsive but I know that with more pratice, I can do better.
+I was able to make it somewhat responsive but I know that with more practice, I can do better.

 ## Author